Croydon/blog/content/2020/07/about-this-blog.md

 Since 2016 I considered several times to start blogging again.
 Sometimes, there are topics that I would like to write about and share my opinion on.
 Or I worked on projects, learned a few things and would have loved to share this knowledge with more people.

-It never came that far as I spent my time in university and at home with the original vision of [Inexor](https://inexor.org), which also brought me to [Conan](https://conan.io) and [Bincrafters](https://github.com/bincrafters).
+It never came that far as I spent my entire time in university and at home with projects like the original vision of [Inexor](https://inexor.org), which also brought me to [Conan](https://conan.io) and [Bincrafters](https://github.com/bincrafters).
 Not to forget my Firefox add-on [Vertical Tabs Reloaded](https://github.com/croydon/vertical-tabs-reloaded) and tons of other bigger and smaller projects.
 Oh, and I also have a private life.

 Starting today, I give it another shot.
 My posts will be much more informal than what I wrote on _Go DEV!_ and I will have other priorities about the topics.